yhttp/yhttp/sphinx/cookbook.rst

 HTTP Status
 -----------

-There are two ways for to set HTTP status code for response: raise an instance of :class:`.HTTPStatus` class or set :attr:`req.response.status <yhttp.Response.status>` directly.
+There are two ways to set HTTP status code for response: raise an instance of :class:`.HTTPStatus` class or set :attr:`req.response.status <yhttp.Response.status>` directly.

-There are some builtins HTTP status factory functions:
+These are some builtin HTTP status factory functions:

 :func:`.statuses.badrequest`